Stage 2: Early Planning: Developing your Idea

 - Students from other institutions may also participate in SFU International Field Schools, by being admitted to SFU as visiting students.

-- Eligible non degree-seeking students can be admitted to SFU for the purpose of International Field Schools through ISS (undergraduate students) or the Dean of Graduate Studies (graduate students).
+- Eligible non degree-seeking students can be admitted to SFU for the purpose of International Field Schools through ISS (undergraduate students) or Graduate and Postdoctoral Studies (graduate students).
 They do not have to apply directly to the university through admissions.

 - When determining whether to offer a program to visiting students from other institutions, your Expression of Interest should clearly articulate how this may benefit your academic unit and/or SFU (eg. recruiting transfer students, recruiting for graduate studies, elevating status of the program, etc.).